TOAST-DOCS/Compute-Instance/en/component-guide.md

 #### Minimum Recommended Specifications

 - Root block storage
-    - SSD is recommended for speed, and we recommend setting it to at least **50GB**to avoid root disk full.
+    - SSD is recommended for speed, and we recommend setting it to at least 50 GBto avoid root disk full.

 - Minimum recommended specifications: 4 vCore/8 GB
-    - **Using less than the recommended specifications might limit the DBMS installation.**
+    - Using less than the recommended specifications might limit the DBMS installation.

 #### Additional Block Storage

 - Create additional volumes other than the root volume.
-    - Tibero Machine Image (TMI) requires 150GB of additional volume, so you must set up **at least 150 GB of additional block storage**.
+    - Tibero Machine Image (TMI) requires 150GB of additional volume, so you must set up at least 150 GB of additional block storage.

 <a id="connect-to-instance"></a>
 ### Connect to Instance